Special Educational Needs: pre-school and school age

 - What help you can give your child at home

-Sometimes the school will not write an IEP but will record how they are meeting your child’s needs in a different way, perhaps as part of their lesson plans, but they should always be able to tell you how they are helping your child and what progress they are making.
+Sometimes the school will not write an EHAP but will record how they are meeting your child’s needs in a different way, perhaps as part of their lesson plans, but they should always be able to tell you how they are helping your child and what progress they are making.
 This is called school action.

 If your child does not make enough progress under School Action, their teacher or SEN coordinator (SENCO) should talk to you about asking for advice from other people outside the school.
 These could include a specialist teacher or a speech and language therapist.
 This kind of extra help is called School Action Plus.